- We recommend installing Skedler Alerts in a separate VM or Docker container or server.

 To create alerts, refer to Step-by-Step User Guide for Creating Skedler Alerts

-Activation is required for purchased product license key.
+Activation is required for the purchased product license key.
 In the Community Edition, license activation will be skipped.
-If you purchase Skedler Alerts license, you will receive a license key by email.
+If you purchase a Skedler Alerts license, you will receive a license key by email.

 Refer to Upgrade License

 - Step-by-Step Guide for Offline License Activation for Skedler

 - Step-by-Step Guide to Move Skedler from One Machine to Another